diamondtelagathoti/InternshipProjects/Object_Detection_Using_TensorFlow/README.md

 	sudo pip3 install -r dependencies.txt
 ```
 Note: ```dependencies.txt``` file contains all the dependencies/packages in order to run TensorFlow.
-* After installing the tensorflow 1.5.0, and all the dependencies, run the following command,
+* After installing the TensorFlow 1.5.0, and all the dependencies, run the following command,
 	``sudo apt-get install python3-tk (For installing tkinter library)``

 * In python interpreter, run the following commands to check whether TensorFlow is installed sucessfully: